secretnodes/secretnodes.org/docs/readme.md

 ## About Secretnodes.org

-We’re a community-led group of individuals who care about privacy, data ownership, and are committed to supporting the enigma ecosystem.
+Established in 2018, secretnodes.org is a grasssrouts organization with a focus on data privacy, data ownership, and a primary committment to supporting the Secret ecosystem being developed by [enigma](https://enigma.co).
+We ❤️ Privacy Projects.

-If you want to learn more about the people who maintain and contribute to secretnodes.org check out the [Secret Nodes Collective](https://collective.secretnodes.org) or if you'd like to contribute reach out to us by emailing us at collective@secretnodes.org
+Interested in staking your SCRT with us?
+[Stake!](https://secretnodes.org/#/stake).

 [Jump right in and start learning!](https://secretnodes.org/#/enigma-quickstart).